thanos-io/thanos/docs/storage.md

 `part_size` is specified in bytes and refers to the minimum file size used for multipart uploads, as some custom S3 implementations may have different requirements.
 A value of `0` means to use a default 128 MiB size.

 Set `list_objects_version: "v1"` for S3 compatible APIs that don't support ListObjectsV2 (e.g. some versions of Ceph).
 Default value (`""`) is equivalent to `"v2"`.

+`http_config.tls_config` allows configuring TLS connections.
+Please refer to the document of [tls_config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#tls_config) for detailed information on what each option does.

 For debug and testing purposes you can set